jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 ### Aircraft Kinematics

-This section includes the aircraft kinematic equations [[1]](#references) which model the derivatives of the aircraft states in terms of the resulting forces and moments of the aerodynamic model, and of the states themselves.
+This section includes the aircraft kinematic equations which model the derivatives of the aircraft states in terms of the resulting forces and moments of the aerodynamic model, and of the states themselves [[1]](#references).

-Force equations
+<u>Force equations</u>

 <div class="mjx-chtml">
 $$